mamonaco1973/azure-setup/README.md

 ### 4. **Copy the Tenant ID**
    - Locate the **Tenant ID** field and click the **copy icon** next to it to copy it to your clipboard.

-## Create the Service Prinicpal
+## Create the App Registration

-To set up a system account for Terraform, you need to create a **Service Principal** in Azure.
+To set up a system account for Terraform, you need to create a **App Registration** in Azure.
 Below are the steps:

 ### **1. Log in to Azure**